jschoeley/ced18-tidyr/docs/index.md

-These are the packages we will use during this course.
+Please run this chunk of code below in your R session.
+It will install all the packages we need during the course.

 ```r